Pope Pius XII and the Holocaust: Attempts to forestall and limit the spread of war in Europe

-Reaction to the racial laws
+Reactions to racial laws

-In 1939, the newly elected Pope Pius XII appointed several prominent Jewish scholars to posts at the Vatican after they had been dismissed from Italian universities under Fascist leader Benito Mussolini's racial laws.
-Pius later engineered an agreement – formally approved on 23 June 1939 – with Getúlio Vargas, then-President of Brazil, to issue 3,000 visas to "non-Aryan Catholics".
+Pius never issued any public protests against Mussolini's racial laws targeting Italy's Jews.
+In 1939, he appointed several prominent Jewish scholars to posts at the Vatican after they had been dismissed from Italian universities due to the racial laws.
+He later engineered an agreement – formally approved on 23 June 1939 – with Getúlio Vargas, then-President of Brazil, to issue 3,000 visas to "non-Aryan Catholics," i.e., converted Jews.
 However, over the next eighteen months, Brazil's Conselho de Imigração e Colonização (CIC) continued to tighten the restrictions on visa issuance – including requiring a baptismal certificate dated before 1933, a substantial monetary transfer to the Banco do Brasil, and approval by the Brazilian Propaganda Office in Berlin – culminating in the cancellation of the program fourteen months later, after fewer than 1,000 visas had been issued, amid suspicions of "improper conduct" (i.e. continuing to practice Judaism) among those who had received visas.

+Alexander De Grand, professor of history at North Carolina State University, commented in 2002, If the Catholic Church had chosen to do so, it might have given battle on the Italian racial laws, as it was willing to do to maintain its network of university student groups and Catholic Action which it considered the nucleus of a future political class.
+Given the fact that the [Fascist] regime was moving toward war and needed the support of the clergy, especially in rural Italy, determined resistance from the Church certainly would have had some impact.
+But the Church was silent in the face of racial laws, which were among the most severe outside of Germany and caused widespread suffering as students were expelled from schools and professors from universities and academic societies.
+Professional careers and businesses were disrupted and foreign Jews stripped of all protection.